austinpmaher/austinpmaher.github.com/README.md

 ## Summary

-This is the repository for [my blog](http://austinpmaher.github.com).
+This is the repository for [my blog](http://austinpmaher.github.io).
 It uses jekyll / github pages.
 It gets automatically rebuilt every time I push to this repository.

+To rebuild locally, run `jekyll build`.
+To run locally, run `jekyll serve`.

 ## Links